Museums in Florence: a complete guide to choose the best ones

 Churches that are also museums

-Both of these churches are part of two friars’ convents since the Middle Ages, and the friars still live and carry out their activities here today.
-But the two churches are also museums in all respects, with their very rich art collections exhibited in the halls of the convents, and with their peaceful medieval cloisters where you can stroll.
+Some of these churches are part of two friars’ convents since the Middle Ages.
+And the friars still live and carry out their activities here today.
+But those churches are also museums in all respects, with their very rich art collections exhibited in the halls of the convents, and with their peaceful medieval cloisters where you can stroll.

 Santa Maria Novella Church